-Upon activation of the device one or more LEDs of the signal level gauge bars (1-3, Fig. 4) may light and go out spontaneously.
+Upon activation of the device one or more segments of the signal level gauges (1..3, Fig. 4) may light and go out spontaneously.
 This would mean that the device should need to be adjusted to the electromagnetic environment using the adaptive mode.

 2.2.
-Adaptive mode
+Adaptation mode

-To activate this mode, press and hold for 3-4 sec the MODE button (2, Fig. 7) on the main unit control panel.
+To activate this mode, press and hold for 3-4 sec the MODE button (1, Fig. 7) on the control panel.
 The antenna must be directed away from large metal objects and anything that is presumed to contain nonlinear elements (it is often best to point the antenna at either the floor or ceiling).

 The adaptation takes 10-15 seconds, with all the indicators but TUNING lit in the meantime on the antenna module.
 The TUNING indicator will be showing a consecutive lighting of segments.
-Meanwhile, the user can check if any of the indicator LEDs are dead.
+The user can check if any of the indicator LEDs are dead.